 - How might an extraterrestrial alien figure out what to do with it?

-Once you feel your learners have grasped the idea that perspectives can vary based on who we are an our lived experience, introduce the idea that perspectives can also shift based on whether we’re looking at something close up or from a distance.
+Once you feel your learners have grasped the idea that perspectives can vary based on who we are and our lived experience, introduce the idea that perspectives can also shift based on whether we’re looking at something close up or from a distance.
 Share a video or book that looks at something familiar from vastly different perspectives.
-These two short videos are great examples:
+These three short videos are great examples:

 Now have your learners practice zooming their own perspective out using this reflection sheet.